Acy-Romance: Geography

-Acy-Romance is located some 8 km south east of Château-Porcien and some 40 km north-east of Reims on the E46 Highway (N51).
-Route nationale N51 forms the south-eastern border of the commune passing through the northern part of the commune as it circles around the city of Rethel which is immediately north-east of Acy-Romance.
-To reach the town of Acy-Romance it is necessary to exit the N51 highway onto road D30 which passes through the town and exits from the western border of the commune towards Château-Porcien.
+Acy-Romance is located some 8 km south east of Château-Porcien and some 40 km north-east of Reims on the E 46 Highway (N 51).
+Route nationale N 51 forms the south-eastern border of the commune passing through the northern part of the commune as it circles around the city of Rethel which is immediately north-east of Acy-Romance.
+To reach the town of Acy-Romance it is necessary to exit the N 51 highway onto road D 30 which passes through the town and exits from the western border of the commune towards Château-Porcien.
 The D18 road connects to Avancon which is 8 km south-west of Acy-Romance town.
 The Canal des Ardennes traverses the commune from west to east north of the town of Acy-Romance.
 The Chauss-expo is within the north-eastern border of the commune.
 The complex for AFPA (National Association for Adult Vocational Training) is located next to the E46 within the western border of the commune.